corvus-migratorius/ansible-smartctl-exporter/README.md

 - `smartctl_exp_port`: "0.0.0.0:9633"  # Addresses on which to expose metrics and web interface.
 Repeatable for multiple addresses.
 - `smartctl_exp_version`: "0.14.0" # exporter version to install
-smartctl_exp_dir: "/etc/exporters" # where to download and unarchive expoter
 - `smartctl_exp_config_dir`:  "/etc/exporters/config" # Path to configuration file that can enable TLS or authentication
 - `smartctl_exp_interval`: "60s" # The interval between smartctl polls
 - `smartctl_exp_rescan`: "10m" # The interval between rescanning for new/disappeared devices.
 If the interval is smaller than 1s no rescanning takes place.
 If any devices are configured with smartctl.device also no rescanning takes place.